xuqhang/xuqhang.github.io/README.md

 ### About

-My name is Xu Qinhang,now I'm a master student(civilian, not military) in the Department of Computer Science, National University of Defense Technology, supervised by [Ting Wang](http://www.icourses.cn/web/sword/portal/teacherDetails?userId=ff80808140ce83a70140cfb499a4008d) and [Jintao Tang](http://www.icourses.cn/web/sword/portal/teacherDetails?userId=ff80808140dacae90140e17cdef804e3).
+My name is Xu Qinhang, now I'm a master student(civilian, not military) in the Department of Computer Science, National University of Defense Technology, supervised by [Ting Wang](http://www.icourses.cn/web/sword/portal/teacherDetails?userId=ff80808140ce83a70140cfb499a4008d) and [Jintao Tang](http://www.icourses.cn/web/sword/portal/teacherDetails?userId=ff80808140dacae90140e17cdef804e3).
 Before that, I obtained my Bachelor'degree in measurement & control technology and instrumentation, from the College of Biomedical Engineering & Instrument Science, Zhejiang University, supervised by [Hai Huang](http://www.cbeis.zju.edu.cn/_redirect?siteId=448&columnId=23703&articleId=902183) and Yongchang Ma.

 ### Interest
 Now my research interests are natural language processing and its applications in industry.